doneill/doneill.github.io/source/_posts/pgkoop.md

 => koop add provider koop-provider-pg
 ```

-Please continue reading about configuring the provider from source and/or working with the data once you have the provider configured.
+Continue reading about configuring the provider from source and/or working with the data once you have the provider configured.

 ## Database configuration
 To get started using the **pg** provider and work with your PostGIS data in ArcGIS clients you need clone the [repo](https://github.com/doneill/koop-provider-pg) and setup your database connection.